Nov 2024

 You start to naturally gravitate more towards friendships that are in the same life phase as you.
 But this was a mistake.
 I should have made more of an effort to reach out more and pinged those friendships more often.
 By not doing so, it only amplified my own loneliness.
 Thankfully most of these friendships are still there and intact.
 But what I didn’t appreciate is those people want to still reach out and participate in your life, if you keep the door open and let them.

-Being someone who works from home whilst also being the primary caretaker of my daughter is a bit of a unique recipe for isolation and loneliness.
+Being someone who works from home whilst also being the primary caretaker of our daughter is a bit of a unique recipe for isolation and loneliness.
 Especially for an adult male.
 We’re a group that already has a well documented difficult time expanding social circles and making genuine adult friendships.
 I find a lot of male friendships are just secretly activity friends, they get together to watch football but don’t really know much about each other.
 I’ve never liked this style of friendship, if I know someone, I like to go deep.

 Some days working from home and primary caretaking I will have more conversations with a toddler than another adult.
 But this has an easy fix.
 It’s as simple as asking your friends to come hang out with you and your child.
 It feels weird at first, you think why would they want to hang out with this baby, but it is actually really nice.
 It also allows your kid to develop relationships with these friends from your old life and it brings the relationships from your old identity into your new identity.